dsluo-archive/csx730-more-paging/README.md

    array should be of type `entry_t`.
 In `main`, initialize the entries in the table to `0`.

+   **CHECK YOURSELF:** Is the size of the table what you thought it would be?

 1. Next, implement the following function:

    * `addr_t virt_to_phys(addr_t virt);` -- returns the physical address for a